ketankartoza/qgis-gea-plugin/docs/src/user/manual/gea-reforestation.md

     4. **Full zoom:** Zooms in or out to the maximum extent.
     5. **Show map tips:** Displays additional information about the map, such as coordinates and scale.

-    3.3 **Vector Toolbar:**
+    3.3 **Digitising Toolbar:**

     ![Vector toolbar](./img/gea-reforestation-8.png)

-    The vector toolbar offers many options, some of which are:
+    The digitising toolbar offers many options, some of which are:

     1. **Current edits:** Displays the current editing state of the layer.
     2. **Toggle editing:** Toggles the editing mode on or off.